githubarj/Self-Driving-Car/README.md

 This is a projects that simulates a self driving car.
 It utilises Neural Networks written in **JavaScript**.
 It also has visualization of the Neural Network working.
-I have attached a video of the live demo of it working at the end of the readme
+I have attached a video of the live demo at the end of the readme
 # How to run the code
 ## Requirements